jhsc/hugo-theme-cleanwhite/README.md

 Thanks for the great jobs of [huxblog Jekyll Theme](https://github.com/Huxpro/huxpro.github.io) and [Clean Blog Jekyll Theme](https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll) which are the the two upstream projects CleanWhite Hugo theme is based on.

 ## Feedback
 If you find any problems, please feel free to [raise an issue](https://github.com/zhaohuabing/hugo-theme-cleanwhite/issues/new) or create a pull request to fix it.

+## Redo.....